 4.2.5 Vapor Pressures (Vp)

 Values for vapor pressure of PFAS are summarized in Table 4-1.
 Very little data on measured vapor pressure values for PFAS exist, and much of the data on PFAS is extrapolated or modeled.
-Caution must be taken when using the vapor pressures for PFAAs listed in the Physical and Chemical Properties Table with respect to the acid or anion form of the compound, which may have very different vapor pressures.
+However, recent laboratory work to measure sublimation vapor pressures of nine pure PFAS (GenX, 8:2 FTOH, 10:2 FTOH, and six PFCAs) begins to address this void (Zhang et al. 2020).
+Caution must be taken when using the vapor pressures for PFAAs listed in Table 4-1 with respect to the acid or anion form of the compound, which may have very different vapor pressures.
 Efforts were made to report the values for the acidic form in Table 4-1, but references are not always clear.
 These values also should not be used for their corresponding salt form for the same reason (for example, the vapor pressure of ammonium perfluorooctanoate has been measured experimentally to be three orders of magnitude lower than the vapor pressure of perfluorooctanoic acid at 25oC (Barton, Botelho, and Kaiser 2009).